Baruch Goldstein: Gravesite and shrine

 Israeli military authorities refused to allow Goldstein to be buried in the Jewish cemetery in Hebron.
 He was buried opposite the Meir Kahane Memorial Park in Kiryat Arba, a Jewish settlement adjacent to Hebron.
 The park is named in memory of Rabbi Meir Kahane, founder of the Israeli far-right political party Kach, a group classified by the United States and Israeli governments as a terrorist group.
 Goldstein was a long-time devotee of Kahane.

 The gravesite has become a pilgrimage site for Jewish extremists; a plaque near the grave reads, "To the holy Baruch Goldstein, who gave his life for the Jewish people, the Torah, and the nation of Israel".
-According to Baruch Marzel, about 10,000 people had visited the grave by the year 2000.
+According to Baruch Marzel, about 10,000 people had visited the grave by 2000.
 In 1996, members of the Labor Party called for the shrine-like landscaped prayer area near the grave to be removed, and Israeli security officials expressed concern that the grave would encourage extremists.
 In 1999, following passage of a law designed to prohibit monuments to terrorists, and an associated Supreme Court ruling, the Israeli Army bulldozed the shrine and prayer area set up near Goldstein's grave.
 As of 2014, a new tomb has been built, and still receives visits from Jewish pilgrims.